aneta-kjeldsen/CSR-SSR-SSG-ISR_presentation/slides/033-csr_pros-cons.md

 Note:
 - as the application grows in size and complexity, it can impact the initial load
-- maintaining good SEO is nearly impossible because of load times and lack of initial content on the HTML, many search bots can’t see the page content
+- maintaining good SEO is hard - search engines need to run JS to read and index content (websites get indexed as well, but not as fast as SSR)
-- large files for complex web applications can become difficult to maintain and organise
+- large code base for complex web apps can become difficult to maintain and organise
-- users can’t interact with website until the JS bundle is loaded
+- users can’t interact with website until the JS bundle is 100% loaded